 7. Decide whether this is the right time to make a move

 Young couples planning to start a family may have been considering moving into a larger home.
 On the other end of the spectrum, older homeowners might be thinking about downsizing.
-For others, work-from-home opportunities may have greatly expanded where you can -- or want -- to live.
+For others, work-from-home opportunities may still offer expanded choices as to where they can -- or want -- to live.
+Deciding whether to upsize, downsize or rightsize this coming year is something almost all homeowners should ponder.

 Look at whether conditions are right for you to make the move you've been considering, or whether it is better to wait (or even reconsider) as things can change appreciably over the course of a year.
-In the current climate, home values prices are starting to flatten and mortgage rates are fairly stuck at elevated levels, so deciding whether to move or improve -- or whether an existing or new home will better meet your needs -- might be something to ponder sooner rather than later.
+In the current climate, home price increases are starting to flatten while mortgage rates are fairly stuck at elevated levels, so deciding whether to move or improve -- or whether an existing or new home will better meet your needs -- might be something to ponder sooner rather than later.

 8. Maintain and repair